 STATUS: OPEN.
-The Airport Master Plan Update is currently in progress.
+The final Airport Master Plan Update Planning Advisory Committee (PAC) and public meeting is scheduled for January 19, 2023.

 - e.
 Develop a video to be placed on the airport's website advising pilots of the noise action procedures.